Reducing busywork for tutor teams

 Team context

-I work alongside a fellow Product Designer, under the direction of a Design Lead and in collaboration with the PLUS Managing Director.
+I work alongside a fellow Product Designer, under the direction of a Design Lead and in collaboration with a PM.

 Overview